hannahgeorge-wickedproblems/Challenge-Problem/InformalResponse3.md

 What does Barder mean by “resist fatalism”?
 Who was Normal Borlaug and what is the green revolution?

 Barder’s second policy conclusion from his analysis is to resist fatalism.
 We don’t have to accept the outcome of the changes because we have the capability to improve innovation and actively choose the functioning microprocesses that are giving us the best possible outcome.
+Norman Borlaug was an economist who introduced the fundamental aspect of technical change in developing countries particularly working in the development of food production, and this movement was termed the Green Revolution.